tlwmdbt/CipherClip/README.md

 # CipherClip
 By Daniel Toschläger, 2020

 Description: A Cipher Generator for PC's.
 It generates a 16 character alpha-numeric cipher with special characters and writes it directly into the Windows clipboard to be pasted from there.
 If available /dev/urandom or it's actual equivalent in the OS is used to seed the python random functions.
-If urandom is not available the standard randint() function is used.
+If urandom is not available the standard random function is used.

 This script can be run within a shell (like cmd or powershell) with a file link similar to this:
 %SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe -windowstyle hidden python.exe C:\SomePathPointingToThis\CipherClip.py